Degree53/base64-indexer/readme.md

-# Image to Base64 JSON file
+# Base64 Indexer

-Converts a specified set of images to base64, outputting a JSON file that contains the result of each image.
+Converts a specified set of files to base64, outputting a JSON file that contains the result of each file.

-Useful when you want to asynchronously load a set of base64 images in a single request.
+Useful, for example, when you want to asynchronously load a set of base64 images in a single request.

 # Command line Usage